rikedyp/APLCourse/docs/Interfaces.md

 In the real world, we must interface with external systems.
 After all, the entire point of learning this tool is to use it to solve real world problems.

 ## Name Association
-Sufficiently knowledgable programmers can interface directly between APL and a compiled library using `⎕NA`.
+Sufficiently knowledgeable programmers can interface directly between APL and a compiled library using `⎕NA`.
 Input and output data types must be explicitly declared.
 For more information see [the online documentation about ⎕NA](http://help.dyalog.com/latest/#Language/System%20Functions/na.htm).

 ## APL as a Shared Library
 It is also possible to bundle an APL application as a compiled native shared or static object (.dll, .dylib or .so) which exposes APL functions and makes them accessible via another programming language or application's [foreign function interface](https://en.wikipedia.org/wiki/Foreign_function_interface).